9a. Earth orbits Sun?

 Planetary probes observed the rotation periods of sources of radio emissions, believed to rotate with a magnetic field rooted in the planet.
 Voyager observations around 1980 gave 10 hrs., 39 minutes, those of "Cassini" in 2004, 10 hours and 45 minutes.
 If Saturn's magnetic axis were inclined to its rotation axis (as it is for Jupiter--about 9.6 degrees) we would observe a "wobble" in the direction of the observed equatorial field, with the period of rotation.
 However any inclination of Saturn's magnetic axis seems to be too small to observe, so this method can't be used.

-Other moons include small Mimas, some 500 km across, close to the limit above which a satellite has to be spherical.
+Other moons include small Mimas, some 500 km across, just about as small as a spherical satellites get.
 Its one notable feature is its giant crater "Herschel," which rarely fails to remind observers (at least, those who have seen "Star Wars") of the "Death Star" in that film.
 And then there is Iapetus, with strange surface markings--half of it covered with some very dark material.
 In Arthur Clarke's novel and film "2001--a Space Odyssey", Iapetus is the target of a spaceship sent from Earth to trace the source of a mysterious signal, associated with a black monolith found on our Moon.
 It finds there the gateway to a strange, mysterious part of the universe, which the film at least never explains.

 In 1655 the correct explanation was given by Christiaan Huygens, a Dutch scientist who is also credited with discovering Titan, the wave theory of light, pendulum clocks and more.
 His correct interpretation ("a thin flat ring nowhere touching and inclined to the ecliptic") was not made public at first--instead Huygens teased astronomers to match his conclusion, by releasing an anagram of the above statement (in Latin).
 No one managed to solve it.